nautobot/nautobot-app-design-builder/docs/user/design_lifecycle.md

 ### Design Deployment Update

 This feature provides a means to re-run a design deployment with different **input data**.
-Re-running the job will update the implemented design with the new changes: additions and removals.
+Re-running the job will update the implemented design with the new changes: additions, changes and decommissions (more in the next section).
+It relies on the previous `ChangeSet` to understand the necessary changes.

-It leverages a complete tracking of previous design implementations and a function to combine the new design and previous design, to understand the changes to be implemented and the objects to be decommissioned (more in next section).

 The update feature comes with a few assumptions: